USGS-WiM/streamest/README.md

 https://help.github.com/articles/cloning-a-repository/

-This will install the required dependencies to the project
+This will install the required dependencies to the project.
+Works best when using an administrator command prompt.
+If given a choice after entering ```bower install```, select 10 (angular#1.x which resolves to 1.3.20 and is required by angular-leaflet-directive#0.10.0).

 Inside of your project folder (after git fork and clone):
 ```bash